Every Day Better Choices As 'A Finger Up' To The World's Injustices

 Here are other ideas about how to get involved; https://bdsmovement.net/get-involved/what-to-boycott

-I no longer use Google as my search engline, I instead use Ecosia.
-This is a 'not for profit' and does a lot of good work for the environment.
-There are many reasons to not use Google to be honest.
+I try to not use companies that are complicit with human rights issues for example I aim to replace Google as my search engine, I instead use Ecosia.
+Ecosia is a 'not for profit' and does a lot of good work for the environment.
+There are many reasons to not use Google to be honest, beyond their complicity with organisations that abuse human rights.

 I do not buy Coca Cola and I try my best to avoid the companies that they own.
-For example I recenly found out that they own the brand Innocent and now I will avoid this - I use to drink this quite often.
+For example I recently found out that they own the brand 'Innocent' and now I will avoid buying this - I use to drink this quite often.
+This is not a huge loss for me, Coca-Cola was never a staple product for me.

 Reducing plastic, water, electricity usage.

-Quit social media, we don't need to support Elon Musk and Meta and their right wing politics.
+Quit social media, we don't need to support Elon Musk and Meta and their divisive, right wing politics.
+If we are on social media, then speak up - silence often sides with power.

 Contact your local MP about topics that matter to you.